alpecevit/Scraping-a-Turkish-Website-with-Pagination/README.md

 # About the Notebook
-  This notebook is going to scrape the publicly available data on https://www.sikayetvar.com/ about a product called "Ülker Çikolatalı Gofret" which is a kind of a wafer where the name "Ülker" is the brand of the product.
+  This notebook is going to scrape the publicly available data on https://www.sikayetvar.com/ about a product called "Ülker Çikolatalı Gofret" which is a kind of a wafer where the name "Ülker" represents the brand of the product.
 We are going use `Beautiful Soup` library for pulling the data from HTML files.
 The necessary packages and codes can be found in the notebook.

 # Related Sources and Acknowledgements
   - If you would like to learn more about the technical details of web scraping you can visit https://en.wikipedia.org/wiki/Web_scraping.